Total TimePrep: 30 min. + rising Bake: 20 min.

 - 6 to 6-1/2 cups all-purpose flour

-- In a large bowl, dissolve yeast in warm water with 1 teaspoon sugar.
-Add the milk, butter, eggs, salt, 3 cups flour and remaining sugar; beat until smooth.
+- In a small bowl, dissolve yeast in warm water.
+In a large bowl, combine milk, softened butter, eggs, sugar, salt, yeast mixture and 3 cups flour; beat on medium speed until smooth.
 Stir in enough remaining flour to form a soft dough.

 Good and easy to make, but not quite what I was hoping for.
 I may have overworked the dough.
 They turned out tougher than I wanted.

 Jan 21, 2013

 I made these rolls for my family last Friday, substituting stick margarine for the butter and soy milk for the milk.
 I also omitted the tsp. sugar in which to dissolve the yeast.
 These were simply outstanding!
 And dairy free to boot!
 Already my wife and kids want me to make them again!Avram Herzog